Following

 1956 Colorado Springs

-Clem develops Van Briggles' famed Gold Ore Glaze from tailings of gold mines in Cripple Creek Colorado
+Clem develops Van Briggles' famed Gold Ore Glaze from tailings of gold

 Source: Fred Wills